 Conveniently located in Yorktown Center—DuPage County’s premier shopping, dining, and entertainment destination—our Lombard campus offers easy access to the center’s amenities and special events, including exciting local carnivals and a seasonal farmer’s market.
 Nearby, the diverse Plaza Shops and the al fresco shops on Butterfield combine with Yorktown Center to deliver 150 stores, dozens of restaurants, and two theaters in one delightful locale.
 Lombard is bordered by Oakbrook, Elmhurst, and Downers Grove.

-Come join us in Lombard to begin your new career!
+Come join us in Lombard to begin your education journey!

-Whether they’re at home, in the classroom, or watching the Lilacs bloom in Lilacia Park, our students always have access to their assignments, the latest school news, and career advice from beauty industry leaders at their fingertips.
+Whether they’re at home, in the classroom, or or watching the Lilacs bloom in Lilacia Park, our students always have access to their assignments, the latest school news, and career tips from beauty industry leaders at their fingertips.